elisheva1655/Investment-Calculator/README.md

--CIS365
+- CIS365
--Elisheva Kinzer
+- Elisheva Kinzer
--Due: 2/17
+- Due: 2/17
--This is an investment calculator.
+- This is an investment calculator.
 It recieves Initial Investment, Annual Interest Rate, and Year of Retirement and calculates how much the investment will be worth by retirement.